UBAKUSAT (UBAK-3U-SAT) [ITÜ]

 The satellite is a simplified version of the TurkSat-3USat.
 This version is less complex with respect to its previous version.
 New subsystems will be tested in this satellite.

-UBAKUSAT will be launched to the International Space Station, from where it will be later deployed.
+UBAKUSAT was launched to the International Space Station, from where it will be later deployed.

 |Type / Application:||Technology, communication|